Sinonasal Cancer

 Key Findings

-Elevated risk of sinonasal cancer was observed among workers with potential exposure to wood dust, nickel compounds, chromium (VI), and formaldehyde.
+Elevated risk of sinonasal cancer was observed among workers with potential exposure to wood dust, nickel compounds, chromium (VI) compounds, and formaldehyde.
 Given the rarity of this type of cancer, many groups had a relatively small number of cases and results should be interpreted with caution.

 -

-- Carpenters and related occupations: 1.3 times the risk
+- Pulp and papermaking and related occupations: 4.01 times the risk

-- Pulp and papermaking and related occupations: 3.9 times the risk
+- Wood products fabricating, assembling and repairing occupations: 1.32 times the risk

-- Wholesalers of lumber and building materials: 1.7 times the risk
+- Carpenters and related occupations: 1.30 times the risk

 -